RaiaN/RuntimeImageLoader/README.md

 - Supports 8, 16, 24 and 32-bit color depth
 - Unreal texture format is RGBA8
 - No static libraries or external dependencies
-- Only tested on Windows and Unreal Engine 4.27+
+- Tested on Windows, DirectX 11 and Unreal Engine 4.27+

 # Blueprints